Digital files are easy to carry, port, and send to your lifelines!

-If you are a heavy-duty user then you can go for it as you can increase memory up to 32 GB.
-It got wides to a range of slides and films compatibility.
+If you are a heavy-duty user, you can go for it to increase memory up to 32 GB.
+It got wides to a range of slides and film compatibility.
 It is lightweight and is a portable slide scanner for professionals.

 You can view the output on a TV.
-It comes with multiple languages English, French, German, Italian, Spanish, Traditional Chinese, Simplified Chinese and Japanese.
+It comes in multiple languages English, French, German, Italian, Spanish, Traditional Chinese, Simplified Chinese, and Japanese.

 You can save output on the SD memory card.

 Pros & Cons of the Pyle 22M Digital Film Scanner